Blaseball: Fanbase and community

 Blaseball is known for its sizeable fan community, which has developed a deep lore around the game and its teams.
 Fans have also contributed by creating art and social media accounts for Blaseball players, leagues, sportscasters and union representatives.
 The Blaseball community often uses its platform to engage in charity and activism, including charitable donations through the collectively-run merchandise store Blaseball Cares, campaigning for Nithya Raman for LA council, and running a series of Industrial Workers of the World union training courses.

-Fan-created works

 Awards

 Blaseball was a 2021 finalist for the Nebula Award for Best Game Writing.
 It was also nominated for Best Video Game at the 2021 Hugo Awards.

 In July 2021, Blaseball won the Nuovo Award at the 2021 Independent Games Festival.